ibm-cloud-docs/ibm-cloud-provider-for-terraform/migrate.md

 View the versions that are associated in the Terraform and the {{site.data.keyword.cloud_notm}} provider plug-in.
 {: shortdesc}

-## Migrating your Terraform version
+## Upgrading your Terraform version
 {: #tf-0.1x-migration}

 Update your Terraform configuration files from version 0.1x to version 0.1x so that you can run your Terraform code with the Terraform version 0.1x.